aomlomics/tourmaline/README.md

 * Reference sequence data: format and import into QIIME 2 artifact.
 * Metadata: format and import into QIIME 2 artifact.

-### Step 3.
-Denoising (ASV picking)
+### Step 2.
+Denoising

 Run Deblur or DADA2 to generate ASV feature tables and representative sequences.
 This is akin to OTU picking.

 * Denoise amplicon data using Deblur or DADA2 to generate ASV feature tables (BIOM).
-Use paired-end mode (DADA2 only) if sequence and amplicon lengths permit.
+* Use paired-end mode (DADA2 only) if sequence and amplicon lengths permit.

 Perform quality control and add to QC summary (Step 6) before proceeding.